Stairs for Your Tiny Home

 Basic Wood Stairs with Railing

-$800 - One set of stairs
+$800 for one set of stairs

-$1,400 - Two sets of stairs
+$1,400 for two sets of stairs

-Composite / Trex Style Stairs with Railing
+Composite / Trex-Style Stairs with Railing

-$1,200 - One set of stairs
+$1,200 for one set of stairs

-$2,200 - Two sets of stairs
+$2,200 for two sets of stairs

-Scheduling stair construction during the warranty visit allows our team to complete everything at once, which is typically more convenient than coordinating a separate contractor after delivery.
+Scheduling stair construction during the warranty visit lets our team complete everything at once, which is usually more convenient than coordinating a separate contractor after delivery.
+If you are interested, let us know ahead of time so we can schedule the visit appropriately.

 Quick Comparison

-• Pre-made: least expensive, fastest, decent function
+Least expensive, fastest, decent function.

 Previous